rrs/IdleKingdomsEditor/README.md

 This editor is **windows only**

-Download the latest release from [here](https://github.com/rrs/IdleKingdomsEditor/releases) unzip it and run IdleKingdomsEditor.exe built using [AppVeyor](https://ci.appveyor.com/project/rrs/idlekingdomseditor)
+Download the latest release from [here](https://github.com/rrs/IdleKingdomsEditor/releases) unzip it and run IdleKingdomsEditor.exe, built using [AppVeyor](https://ci.appveyor.com/project/rrs/idlekingdomseditor)

-Thanks to https://github.com/AlexanderSharykin/HexGrid for the hex control repo i forked

 Please see the [wiki](https://github.com/rrs/IdleKingdomsEditor/wiki) for further help.